Gunnstein/fatpack/README.md

 # FatPACK

-A simple library for fatigue analysis.
-Includes cycle counting and damage accumulation algorithms as well as definitions for SN-curves.
+Package for fatigue analysis (FatPACK).

 ## Table of Contents